 Barriers to education and employment.
 Without surgery, children with cleft conditions experience challenges in school performance, often requiring additional support from their caregivers.
 In Jordan, 29% of patients arriving at Operation Smile programs reported that their school performance was impacted by their condition, and 29% of caregivers stay home to provide necessary support.

-In Jordan, our hub is based in the city of Amman, and our spokes are located in Madaba and Irbid.
+In Jordan, our hub is based in the city of Amman.

 FIVE-YEAR VISION

-Over the course of the following five years, we will perform surgeries for around 1,200 patients and deliver consultations to 18,500 patients.
+Over the course of the following five years, we will perform surgeries for approximately 750 patients and deliver consultations to over 14,000 patients.